microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 ## How to contribute

-When you have an idea for contribution open an *issue*!
+When you have an idea for contribution do one of two things:

+* Contact one of the [champions](https://www.cwcwiki.com/wiki/Engineering_Fundamentals_Champions) in the appropriate fundamental area and discuss your idea with them
+* Look in the opened issues, if you cannot find a similar one then open an issue following the issue templates
-> **Note:** Adding new labels for an issue are only available for the project's Contributors group.
+  * **Note:** Adding new labels for an issue are only available for the project's Contributors group.
 Proposals for new labels are welcomed.

+Once you have discussed your contribution:

+* Add your changes to a new branch following [this](#branch-naming-convention)
+* Open a PR and automatically one reviewer will be assigned based on the files changed.

 ## Git guidance